Raneem309/About-Me/README.md

-Hello, My name is Raneem Ali and I am a recent graduate from George Mason Univeristy.
-  I am pursuing a major in Management Information Systems specializing in a combination of Data analytics, computer languages, and cloud computing.
+Hello, My name is Raneem Ali and I am a recent graduate from George Mason Univeristy with a bachelor's degree in Management Information Systems specializing in a combination of Data analytics, computer languages, and cloud computing.
   Adept at creating innovative solutions for complex problems under dynamic, fast-paced training environments.
   Excels in analyzing and interpreting data to output efficiency.
 Experienced in both front and back-end development.
   Eager and willing to learn new skills quickly and adapt in any situation.